RAFT: Residential Assistance for Families in Transition, ERAP: Emergency Rental Assistance Program

 - Utility arrearages

-- How does ERAP differ from RAFT or ERMA?
+- How does ERAP differ from RAFT?
 Click this link to learn more.

 To learn more about submitting a complete application, eligibility, and required documents click here.